tower-rs/tower/guides/inventing-service.md

 }
 ```

-Having a trait like this allows us to write concrete types that implement it so
+Having a trait like this allows us to write concrete types that implement it, so
 we don't have to deal with `Fn`s all the time.

-However Rust currently doesn't support async traits so we have two options:
+However, Rust currently doesn't support async trait methods, so we have two options:

 1. Make `call` return a boxed future like `Pin<Box<dyn Future<Output =
    Result<Response, Error>>>`.
 This is what the [async-trait] crate does.
 2. Add an associated `type Future` to `Handler` so users get to pick their own
    type.

-Lets go with option 2 as its the most flexible.
+Let's go with option two, as it's the most flexible.
 Users who have a concrete future
-type can use that without the cost of a `Box` and users who don't care can still
+type can use that without the cost of a `Box`, and users who don't care can still
 use `Pin<Box<...>>`.

 ```rust